dipisha03/TheBareFootTravelers/README.md

 # TheBareFootTravelers

-👣🌍 Collaborated with fellow developers to create an application using APIs that connects users with suitable humanitarian volunteer opportunities across the world.
+👣🌍 Collaborated with fellow developers to create an JavaScript application using APIs that connects users with suitable humanitarian volunteer opportunities across the world.

 <b>Technologies used:</b> HTML5 | CSS3 | JavaScript | AJAX | APIs